Arizona Cardinals vs. Houston Texans NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Over/under insights

-- Arizona and its opponents have gone over the current 47.5-point total in five of six games this season.

-- Houston has combined with its opponents to score more than 47.5 points in two games this season.
+- Arizona and its opponents have combined to score more than 47.5 points in five of six games this season.

-- The combined points per game average of the two teams, 47.6, is 0.1 points more than Sunday's over/under.
+- The combined points per game average of the two teams, 47.6, is 0.1 points above Sunday's over/under.

-- These two squads combine to surrender 46.9 points per game, 0.6 fewer than this contest's over/under.
+- These two squads combine to allow 46.9 points per game, 0.6 fewer than this contest's over/under.

-- The Cardinals and their opponents have scored an average of 51.1 points per game in 2020, 3.6 more than Sunday's total.

-- In 2020, games involving the Texans have averaged a total of 44.5 points, 3.0 fewer than this game's set over/under.
+- The 47.5 total in this game is 3.0 points higher than the 44.5 average total in Texans games this season.

 Cardinals stats and trends

-- Arizona's games this year have eclipsed the over/under in 50% of its opportunities (three times in six games with a set point total).
+- Arizona's games this year have gone over the point total in 50% of its opportunities (three times in six games with a set point total).

-- Arizona is 3-1 against the spread and 4-0 overall when the team churns out more than 391.2 yards.
+- Arizona is 3-1 against the spread and 4-0 overall when the team picks up more than 391.2 yards.

-- The Cardinals have turned the ball over five times this season, three fewer than the Texans have forced (8).
+- The Cardinals have five giveaways this season, while the Texans have eight takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Arizona's matchup with the Texans.